desertbit/glue/README.md

 //  - "connected"
 socket.state();

+// sessionID returns the socket session ID.
+// This is a cryptographically secure pseudorandom number. socket.sessionID();

 // send a data string to the server.
 // One optional discard callback can be passed.
 // It is called if the data could not be send to the server.